elasticluster/elasticluster/docs/usage.rst

 ``--no-setup``
     By default elasticluster will automatically run the **setup** command after all the virtual machines are up and running.
-This option prevent the `setup` step to be run and will leave the cluster unconfigured.
+This option will prevent the `setup` step from being run and will leave the cluster unconfigured.